jsanti1975on/jas.digital.tools/marinaDB'-Change/other.md

 ```
 Option Explicit
+' I tweaked some of the labels, added Now() to time stamp other logs outside of slip number
+' The form was changed a bit and will be saved as `other` in 365
 ' Shared Sub to handle visibility and background color logic
 Private Sub CheckOtherCondition()
     If cmbSubject.Value = "Other" And cmbNoteType.Value = "Other" Then